Taiwan's Formosa says it is unable to buy Iranian oil despite U.S. waiver

 “Spot Basra crude volumes have become limited because SOMO has become stricter with term buyers on destination restrictions,” Lin said.

-Besides Formosa, Hyundai Oilbank Corp has signed a term contract with Iraq for Basra Light crude for the first time, two sources with knowledge of the matter said.
+Besides Formosa, Hyundai Oilbank Corp and India’s Mangalore Refinery and Petrochemical Ltd have signed a term contract with Iraq for Basra crude for the first time, sources with knowledge of the matter said.

+MRPL will buy 1.5 million tonnes per year (30,000 barrels per day) of a mixture of Basra Light and Basra Heavy crude in 2019.

 A Hyundai Oilbank spokesman declined to comment.

-Reporting by Florence Tan in SINGAPORE Additional reporting by Rania El Gamal in DUBAI and Jane Chung in SEOUL Editing by David Goodman
+Reporting by Florence Tan in SINGAPORE; Additional reporting by Rania El Gamal in DUBAI, Nidhi Verma in NEW DELHI and Jane Chung in SEOUL; Editing by David Goodman and David Evans